akhasoft/Yakhont/README.md

 # Yakhont: high-level Android components for data loading, location, lifecycle callbacks and many more

-Yakhont is an Android high-level library offering developer-defined callbacks, loader wrappers, fully automatic cache, location-awareness, dynamic permissions handling, lifecycle debug classes, advanced logging and many more helpful developer-oriented issues.
+Yakhont is an Android high-level library offering developer-defined callbacks, loader wrappers and adapters, fully automatic cache, location-awareness, dynamic permissions handling, lifecycle debug classes, advanced logging and many more helpful developer-oriented issues.

 Now you can load data in just one line of code (please refer to the